Timmydrax/Timmydrax/README.md

 # Hello there; welcome 👋🏾

 I'm a passionate Software Engineer with a keen interest in the ever-evolving Tech Ecosystem.
 I'm proficient in the fundamentals of web development with HTML, CSS, and JavaScript.
 I also undertand the core fundamentals of UI/UX design and Content Management System (Wordpress).
-I currently work as a Web designer at [Maseev Invisible Digitals](https://maseev.net) and I look forward to expanding my skills set by exploring frameworks like React and Vue.js
+I currently work as a Web designer at [Maseev Invisible Digitals](https://maseev.net) and I'm eager to expand my skills set by exploring frameworks and technologies like Typescript, React and Vue.js

 **Here's a quick summary about me**: